 Finding and Verifying

-Students need the skills to effectively search the Internet for information they need for personal and school purposes, and then evaluate and authenticate the sources and information they find.
+Students need the skills to effectively search the internet for information they need for personal and school purposes, and then evaluate, authenticate and critique the sources and information they use for school or for personal reasons.

 Making and Remixing

-Making and Remixing skills enable students to create digital content and use existing content for their own purposes in ways that respect legal and ethical considerations and to use digital platforms to collaborate with others.
+Making and Remixing skills enable students to make media and use existing content for their own purposes in ways that respect legal and ethical considerations such as copyright (and with an understanding of their own rights as users and creators) and to use digital platforms to collaborate with others.